Quadratically Shallow Quantum Circuits for Hamiltonian Functions: Introduction

 Efficient estimation of the ground state and its energy for understanding the physical or chemical properties of quantum systems has been extensively studied in quantum computation \cite{abrams1999quantum,lidar1997simulating,lloyd1996universal,aspuru2005simulated,abrams1997simulation,motta2020determining,aulicino2022state,he2022quantum,ge2019faster,xie2022power,kirby2023exact,seki2021quantum,bespalova2021hamiltonian,epperly2022theory,fomichev2024initial,lin2022heisenberg}.
 Many proposed quantum algorithms for ground-state preparation and energy estimation demand synthesizing a polynomial of a Hamiltonian \(\ham\), \(P(\ham)\).
 For example, quantum Krylov subspace methods aim to construct a minimax polynomial filter near the ground state energy \cite{epperly2022theory}, and \(\cos^n \ham\) filtering projects an initial state to the ground state \cite{ge2019faster}.
 As their performance depends on the overlap between an initial state and the ground state, preparing a good initial state with high-degree polynomial filtering is critical \cite{lin2022heisenberg}.

 A higher-degree polynomial of \(\ham\) provides a better convergence to the ground state and its energy.
 Its quantum circuit implementation using quantum signal processing (QSP) \cite{low2016methodology,low2017optimal} requires a deep circuit whose depth is proportional to the degree of \(P(\ham)\), \(\deg(P)\).
-In previous works \cite{motta2020determining,aulicino2022state,he2022quantum,ge2019faster,xie2022power,motta2024subspace,kirby2023exact,zhang2024measurement,seki2021quantum,bespalova2021hamiltonian,kyriienko2020quantum}, target Hamiltonian functions are approximated using the Fourier transform or the Fourier approximation, but the Fourier transform involves discretization and truncation errors, and the Fourier approximation often exhibits poor convergence rates.
+In previous works \cite{motta2020determining,aulicino2022state,he2022quantum,ge2019faster,xie2022power,motta2024subspace,kirby2023exact,zhang2024measurement,seki2021quantum,bespalova2021hamiltonian,kyriienko2020quantum}, target Hamiltonian functions are approximated using the Fourier transform or the Fourier approximation using a finite-difference method.
+However, the Fourier transform involves discretization and truncation errors, and the Fourier approximation using a finite-difference method often exhibits poor convergence rates.

 Another approach \cite{gilyen2019quantum,low2017hamiltonian,tosta2024randomized,chakraborty2024implementing,martyn2021grand} uses Chebyshev polynomial approximation \cite{sachdeva2014faster} to reduce \(\deg(P)\).
 The polynomial approximation is an optimal \(\delta\)-approximation to monomials on \([-1,1]\) and exponential functions \(\rme^{-x}\) on \([0,b]\) \cite[Chapter 5]{sachdeva2014faster}, which requires a quadratically reduced-degree Chebyshev series.
 It can also be used for approximating Gaussian and error functions \cite{low2017hamiltonian}.
-However, the polynomial approximation is limited to these specific classes of functions, and its application to more general functions is notably underdeveloped.
+However, the aforementioned functions are the only cases known to admit quadratically reduced-degree approximations with a uniform error \(\delta\) on \([-1,1]\).

+Generalized quantum signal processing (GQSP) \cite{de2022fourier,motlagh2024generalized,haah2019product} introduces an alternative scheme to QSP by adopting SU(2) ancillary rotations and Hamiltonian simulations controlled on the ancilla qubit.
+A polynomial \(P(\rme^{i\ham})\) or a Laurent polynomial \(L(\rme^{i\ham})\) can be implemented by GQSP, requiring \(O(\deg (P))\) or \(O(\deg(L))\) controlled Hamiltonian simulations.
+As the Suzuki-Trotter decomposition enables ancilla-free Hamiltonian simulations, GQSP stands out as a promising framework for implementing Hamiltonian functions.
+However, efficient function approximation theory to \(P(\rme^{i\ham})\) and \(L(\rme^{i\ham})\) is notably underdeveloped.